 [The goal is that every continuous-time Modelica model can be utilized in a sampled data control system.
 This is achieved by solving the continuous-time equations with a defined integration method between clock ticks.
-With this feature, it is for example possible to invert the nonlinear dynamic model of a plant, see (Thümmel et.al.
-2005), and use it in a feedforward path of an advanced control system that is associated with a clock.
+With this feature, it is for example possible to invert the nonlinear dynamic model of a plant, see Thümmel, Looye, Kurze, Otter, and Bals (2005), and use it in a feedforward path of an advanced control system that is associated with a clock.